 You have two prompts in the bottom middle of the screen, one is to check your own cards and the other to look at the common cards, which may not be very visible depending on where you’re placed on the table.
 This gives players clearer vision to make their decisions and coupled with a long timer you definitely get to think well before you make your decision.
 In fact, the timer may be a tad too long, as apart from the time itself you have an additional timer which counts down, after which if you have not made your move you automatically fold.

-Bluffing in the game is further supported with the option to show your cards after winning a hand, making a statement for future hands for others to keep in mind.
+Bluffing in Poker Club is further supported with the option to show your cards after winning a hand, making a statement for future hands for others to keep in mind.
 Will others take the hint you are a bluffer and play more aggressively, or will they be afraid you have done it on purpose and still be reserved?
-Putting an element of mind games with showing your cards is definitely a risky tactic as it may backfire, but it is yet another feature of the game, although the game itself recommends to only show cards when you had a legit hand, just to make people fear that when you commit to a hand, you have decent cards.
+Putting an element of mind games with showing your cards is definitely a risky tactic as it may backfire, but it is yet another feature of the game, although the game itself recommends only show cards when you had a legit hand, just to make people fear that when you commit to a hand, you have decent cards.

-On the downside of this game, one could maybe list the slow pacing of each and every game mode, as like mentioned previously there is ample time for a player to make his move, but when high stakes are on the line, you need to make your decision carefully, meaning this time limit is not necessarily a bad thing.
+On the downside of Poker Club, one could maybe list the slow pacing of each and every game mode, as like mentioned previously there is ample time for a player to make his move, but when high stakes are on the line, you need to make your decision carefully, meaning this time limit is not necessarily a bad thing.
 The customisation features are definitely lacking, but we are not here to have the best looking character but to earn as many chips as possible.

-All in all, Poker Club is a great entry point into learning the game and practicing.
-It has all the required features and much more to stand out from the competition, providing an amazing experience which feels very lifelike, including the fact that you are playing against actual human players and not AI.
-The price point of the game is another huge incentive, as the game is only £19.99 and features no micro-transactions, as explained in a press release just before game launch.
+All in all, Poker Club is a great entry point into learning the game and practising.
+It has all the required features and much more to stand out from the competition, providing an amazing experience that feels very lifelike, including the fact that you are playing against actual human players and not AI.
+The price point of the game is another huge incentive, as the game is only £19.99 and features no micro-transactions, as explained in a press release just before the game launch.
 Will you take the gamble with Poker Club?